JonWayland/uncoveR/README.md

-# uncoveR
-## Tools for exploring datasets

-`install_github("JonWayland/uncoveR")`
+# uncoveRing Insights in Data
+## Overview

-This package is currently only supported by R, but has plans to be extended to Python.
-The goal of this project is to create functions that explore datasets by having the dataframe be the sole source of input.
+The goal of this package is to create functions that explore datasets by having the dataframe be the sole source of input.
 The current functions include the following:
 * `assocMatrix()`
 * `corrMatrix()`
 * `getStats()`

 Each of the functions take a dataframe as input, and provide back insightful information about the data within the dataframe.
 Additional arguments are optional for formatting with each of the plotting functions, but are not required.

+## Installation
+`devtools::install_github("JonWayland/uncoveR")`

 ## Help